FawazAT/Medical-Appointment-Attendance-rate/README.md

 # Project: Medical Appointment No Show Dataset

 ## Introduction:
 My project is about a Medical Appointment No Show data set analyses.
 It is about patient showing to thier appointments or not.
+This project is from www.udacity.com DA nano-degree.

 ## Getting started
 Make sure you use the "Udacity-env.txt" environment to avoid any errors.